ShikhSh/interview-prep/HLD/Concepts/DataBases.md

 ## SQL v/s NoSQL or more preferably, Relational v/s Non-relational DB:
 # Cassandra v/s MongoDB
-# SQL v/s Postgres
+## Relational DB - SQL v/s PostGres
 - ACID systems, so take care of locking and everything.

-## Relational DB - SQL v/s PostGres
+- Both MySQL and Postgres:
+    - B-tree based index, where we store everything in disk, nothing in memory
+    - Reads faster than LSM tree based since there we have to go through different SS tables in memory, go through the Bloom filter to determine if something is present or not in a table and then return it accordingly.
+    - Single Leader replication
+- MySQL - read-write locks
+- Postgres - transactions reads from snapshot and need to rollback if things go wrong.

 ## Non-relational DB - MongoDB and Cassandra
 https://www.youtube.com/watch?v=6bxin9cZL_w&list=PLjTveVh7FakLdTmm42TMxbN8PvVn5g4KJ&index=36&ab_channel=Jordanhasnolife
 - Store data in a document format or not in form of relational tables:
 - Updating values - tough
+- LSM trees + SS tables
+- Leaderless replication - Write conflicts can exist and so use version vectors and CRDTs which are Conflict-free replication...

 ## Scaling DB:
 Storage Tier Scaling